Response to Ebola in Congo hampered by violence, says group

-DAKAR, Senegal (AP) — Doctors Without Borders is warning that the effort to control Congo’s Ebola outbreak is hampered by a “toxic” security situation including a series of attacks on its treatment centers.
+DAKAR, Senegal (AP) — Health workers battling Ebola in eastern Congo are facing “a climate of deepening community mistrust” nearly seven months after the outbreak began, Doctors Without Borders warned Thursday.

-The international organization’s President Joanne Liu told reporters in Geneva on Thursday that there have been some “30 different incidents and attacks against elements of the response.”
+The medical aid group has temporarily suspended its operations at two treatment centers located in the epidemic’s epicenter after both were set ablaze by unknown attackers.

-The medical aid group has temporarily suspended its operations at two of its centers after attackers set fire to them.
+There have been some “30 different incidents and attacks against elements of the response” in eastern Congo, the medical group’s president Joanne Liu told reporters in Geneva on Thursday.

-Liu criticized the militarization of the situation, saying Thursday that police and security forces are trying to force people to comply with health authorities.
+“The existing atmosphere can only be described as toxic,” she said.
+“It shows how the response has failed to listen and act on the needs of those most affected.”

 Most Read Local Stories